orgvue2/gizmocookbook/chapter1/readme.md

-# Introduction to Gizmo expression
+# Introduction to Gizmo expressions

 OrgVue’s scripting language Gizmo allows you to perform querying, calculations, aggregations and transformations.